Skew cyclic codes over $\mathbb{Z}_4+v\mathbb{Z}_4$ with derivation: structural properties and computational results: Concluding remarks

 \section{Concluding remarks}

 We have investigated the algebraic structures of skew-cyclic codes, also known as $\theta$-cyclic codes, with a derivation $\Delta_{\theta}$ over the ring $R=\ZZ_4+v\ZZ_4,$ with $v^2=v,$ extending the observation of Boucher and Ulmer \cite{Boucher2014}, where they defined and considered the skew-cyclic codes with derivation over a finite field.
 To our best knowledge, this is the third attempt after the paper by Sharma and Bhaintwal \cite{Sharma2018} and Patel and Prakash \cite{Patel2022}.
-Our work can also be viewed as a partial answer of the question of Dougherty \cite{Dougherty2017}, page 99: